Atmospheric convection: Downburst

 A downburst is created by a column of sinking air that, after hitting ground level, spreads out in all directions and is capable of producing damaging straight-line winds of over 240 km/h, often producing damage similar to, but distinguishable from, that caused by tornadoes.
 This is because the physical properties of a downburst are completely different from those of a tornado.
 Downburst damage will radiate from a central point as the descending column spreads out when impacting the surface, whereas tornado damage tends towards convergent damage consistent with rotating winds.
 To differentiate between tornado damage and damage from a downburst, the term straight-line winds is applied to damage from microbursts.

 Downbursts are particularly strong downdrafts from thunderstorms.
 Downbursts in air that is precipitation free or contains virga are known as dry downbursts; those accompanied with precipitation are known as wet downbursts.
 Most downbursts are less than 4 km in extent: these are called microbursts.
 Downbursts larger than 4 km in extent are sometimes called macrobursts.
 Downbursts can occur over large areas.
 In the extreme case, a derecho can cover a huge area more than 320 km wide and over 1600 km long, lasting up to 12 hours or more, and is associated with some of the most intense straight-line winds, but the generative process is somewhat different from that of most downbursts.

-Tornadoes
+Tornado

-A tornado is a dangerous rotating column of air in contact with both the surface of the earth and the base of a cumulonimbus cloud (thundercloud), or a cumulus cloud in rare cases.
-Tornadoes come in many sizes but typically form a visible condensation funnel whose narrowest end reaches the earth and surrounded by a cloud of debris and dust.
+A tornado is a dangerous rotating column of air in contact with both the surface of the Earth and the base of a cumulonimbus cloud (thundercloud), or a cumulus cloud in rare cases.
+Tornadoes come in many sizes but typically form a visible condensation funnel whose narrowest end reaches the earth and is surrounded by a cloud of debris and dust.